+4.7.4.5 Rework simulation.

+- 4.7.4.5.1 Single and double sided without plated holes.
+The rework simulation test shall be performed in accordance with test method number 2.4.21 of IPC-TM-650. - 4.7.4.5.2 Double sided with plated holes.
+The rework simulation test shall be performed in accordance with test method number 2.4.36 of IPC-TM-650.
-4.7.5 Electrical test methods.

-4.7.5.1 Continuity and isolation, production screening.
-Printed boards shall be electrical tested using either automatic or manual equipment capable of verifying the level C requirements of IPC-9252 for 100 percent continuity and isolation.

-4.7.5.2 Continuity and isolation, qualification and periodic testing.
+- 4.7.4.6 Solderability.
+The tests for hole or surface solderability shall be performed in accordance with appendix J of MIL-PRF-31032. - 4.7.5 Electrical test methods. - 4.7.5.1 Continuity and isolation, production screening.
+Printed boards shall be electrical tested using either automatic or manual equipment capable of verifying the level C requirements of IPC-9252 for 100 percent continuity and isolation. - 4.7.5.2 Continuity and isolation, qualification and periodic testing. - 4.7.5.2.1 Continuity.

-4.7.5.2.1 Continuity.
 A current shall be passed through each conductor or group of interconnected conductors by applying electrodes on the terminals at each end of the conductor or group of conductors.
-The current passed through the conductors shall not exceed those specified in the applicable design standard for the smallest conductor in the circuit.

-4.7.5.2.2 Isolation (circuit shorts).
+The current passed through the conductors shall not exceed those specified in the applicable design standard for the smallest conductor in the circuit. - 4.7.5.2.2 Isolation (circuit shorts).
 A test voltage shall be applied between all common portions of each conductor pattern and all adjacent common portions of each conductor pattern.
-The test voltage shall be applied between conductor patterns of each layer and the electrically isolated pattern of each adjacent layer.
+The test voltage shall be applied between conductor patterns of each layer and the electrically isolated pattern of each adjacent layer (when applicable).
 For manual testing, the test voltage shall be 200 volts minimum and shall be applied for a minimum of 5 seconds.
 When automated test equipment is used, the minimum applied test voltage shall be the maximum rated voltage specified.
-If the maximum rated voltage on the printed board is not specified, the test voltage shall be 40 volts minimum.

-4.7.6 Environmental test methods.

-4.7.6.1 Moisture and insulation resistance.
-The test for moisture and insulation resistance shall be performed in accordance with class 3 test conditions of test method number 2.6.3 of IPC-TM-650 using specimen preparation method A. The initial and final insulation resistance shall be greater than, or equal to, 500M ohm when measured at 500 volts (+10, -0 percent) dc.

-4.7.6.2 Resistance to soldering heat.

-4.7.6.2.1 Solder float thermal stress.
-The test for solder float thermal stress shall be performed in accordance with condition A of appendix F of MIL-PRF-31032.

-4.7.6.2.2 Convection air oven solder reflow thermal stress.
-The test for convection air oven solder reflow thermal stress shall be performed in accordance with condition D of appendix F of MIL-PRF-31032.

-4.7.6.3 Thermal shock.
-The test for thermal shock shall be performed in accordance with test method number 2.6.7.2 of IPC-TM-650 except that the temperature extremes shall be -65 degrees Celsius and +125 degree Celsius for all base materials and the minimum dwell time at each temperature extreme shall be 15 minutes.

-4.7.6.4 Temperature cycling.

-4.7.6.4.1 DC current induced.
+If the maximum rated voltage on the printed board is not specified, the test voltage shall be 40 volts minimum. - 4.7.6 Environmental test methods. - 4.7.6.1 Moisture and insulation resistance.
+The test for moisture and insulation resistance shall be performed in accordance with class 3 test conditions of test method number 2.6.3 of IPC-TM-650 using specimen preparation method A. The initial and final insulation resistance shall be greater than, or equal to, 500M ohm when measured at 500 volts (+10, -0 percent) dc. - 4.7.6.2 Resistance to soldering heat. - 4.7.6.2.1 Solder float thermal stress.
+The test for solder float thermal stress shall be performed in accordance with test condition A of appendix F of MIL-PRF-31032. - 4.7.6.2.2 Solder reflow thermal stress.
+The test for solder reflow thermal stress shall be performed in accordance with test condition D of appendix F of MIL-PRF-31032. - 4.7.6.3 Thermal shock.
+The test for thermal shock shall be performed in accordance with test method number 2.6.7.2 of IPC-TM-650 except that the temperature extremes shall be -65 degrees Celsius and +125 degrees Celsius for all base materials and minimum dwell time at each temperature extreme shall be 15 minutes. - 4.7.6.4 Temperature cycling. - 4.7.6.4.1 DC current induced.
 The test for DC current induced thermal cycling shall be performed in accordance with test method number 2.6.26 of IPC-TM-650.